lynx5001/todo_list/README.md

 # TODO list

 ## Project description
 This is a starter project to learn Rust.
-Within the project a basic todo list should be implemented, which can be interacted with via the CLI.
-The user should be able to make use of the following key features.
+Within the project a basic todo list is implemented, which can be interacted with via the CLI.
+The user is able to make use of the following key features.
+Furthermore the application is complemented with a csv file and read/write functions.
+When starting the application the csv is read, when rightfully quiting the application with "q - Enter", the current TODO-list is written into the csv-file.

 ## Key features
 - [x] adding a new task to the TODO list
-- [x] editing existing tasks in the TODO list
+- [x] see details of and edit existing tasks
-- [x] checking tasks in the TODO list
+- [x] checking and unchecking tasks
-- [x] viewing already checked tasks from the TODO list
+- [x] deleteing tasks
-- [x] delete task
-- [x] displaying the current TODO list
+- [x] displaying unchecked and checked tasks

-## Current
-Currently the application allows to add a new task, and display the current TODO list.
-The application does not have a database, so the list can be created and interacted with during runtime.
-After ending the programm, all added data is lost.
-A database integration is planned in the future.
-Furthermore a frontend implementation is planned to allow easier interaction with the list

 ## Planned changes
 - [ ] Frontend implementation
 - [x] write to csv
-- [ ] read from csv
+- [x] read from csv

-## applied rust priciples
+## Applied rust priciples
 - borrowing, copying
+- structs
 - functions
 - variables
 - mutability, immutability
-- crates
+- use of crates
-- modules
+- use of modules
-- io
+- command line input and output
+- read and write csv files